fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 }
 ```

-The gauge will look like as shown below:
+The gauge will look as shown below:

 {% embed_chart gauges-and-widgets-angular-example-9.js %}

 Click [here](http://jsfiddle.net/fusioncharts/44E7B/) to edit the above chart.

-## Configure pivot properties
+## Configure Pivot Properties

 Like the range scale and the border of the angular gauge, you can also configure the pivot that points to a data value on the range scale.

-### Set the pivot radius
+### Set the Pivot Radius

 The gauge automatically calculates the pivot radius based on the data values that you provide.
 However, you can also explicitly set the pivot radius (in pixels), using the `pivotRadius` attribute.